3DCP-TUe/DFC.data/README.md

 |   +-- metadata_record.yml
 ```

 The analysis folders are meant to provide quick insights into the data.
 For example, time series plots of viscocity and pressure readings.
+Each software packages provides templates - example files - to generate this output.

 ### Setup info structure

 #### Folder structure

+The components as categorized as follows:

 ```
 class: conduit